arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![IoT Cloud dashboard preview animation](assets/plc-ide-cloud-preview.gif)

-***If the Opta™ does not communicate with the IoT Cloud after condiguration and code upload, please use the `WiFiFirmwareUpdater` to update the Opta™ with the latest network firmware version.***
+***If the Opta™ does not communicate with the IoT Cloud after configuration and code upload, please use the `WiFiFirmwareUpdater` to update the Opta™ with the latest network firmware version.***

 ## Conclusion

 You have now set an Opta™ using PLC IDE and successfully connected to the IoT Cloud platform.
-You learned how these tools integrate and can be used to create a simple interface allowing to oversee Opta™ device's status.
+You learned how these tools integrate and can be used to create a simple interface allowing you to oversee the Opta™ device's status.
 With this, you are now more familiar with the PLC IDE and IoT Cloud environment.

 ### Next Steps